Sir Francis Powell, 1st Baronet: Statue

 Ernest Gillick's statue of Sir Francis Powell stands in Mesnes Park, Wigan.
 Erected in his home town in 1910, the statue is made from bronze, which after turning green in colour due to lack of treatment, was restored in 2012.
 The statue shows Powell sat in his office chair, deep in thought.
-It also shows his right leg crossing in front of his left, which makes his right shoe protrude out further than the statue's base.
-It has long been a long-standing superstition that the rubbing of Powell's protruding shoe will bring a person good luck.
-Local belief in this tale is so strong that the shoe of the statue was never allowed to turn green due to the constant rubbing by locals and tourists.
+There is a superstition that the rubbing of Powell's protruding right shoe will bring a person good luck.